 Prevention Strategies

 Check your dog’s mouth regularly!
 We know that the smaller the tumor is when it is diagnosed, the better the outcomes can be.
-Any mass found in your dog’s mouth should be evaluated as soon as possible so treatments can be most effective.
+Any mass found in your dog’s mouth should be evaluated immediately so treatments can be most effective.

 Daily toothbrushing and regular veterinary dental cleanings is also a good idea.